This post may contain affiliate links. Please see my disclosure policy for details.

 People have been amazed by this curious castle for centuries, even Queen Victoria herself!

 She lived around 20 miles away in Balmoral Castle and decided to pay an unannounced visit with Prince Albert.
 The family wasn’t home, so they let themselves in!

-I bet the staff were not expecting that… She famously said it was a “strange and curious old castle”.
+I bet the staff was not expecting that… She famously said it was a “strange and curious old castle”.

 Safe to say when the word was announced of her visit, the family rushed back to greet her personally!